 Start with the delivery of training courses.
 Training will help to foster a safety culture that takes years to develop.
 Most courses emphasize the importance of the safety culture early on, which will help to support your implementation plan.

 Next, how will you implement internal safety reporting systems?
-One of the best ways is to use commercial off-the shelf solutions that require little customization.
-These solutions will do the heavy lifting for you, but don't forget you'll need to educate your team on how to use it.
+One of the best ways is to use commercial off-the-shelf solutions that require little customization.
+These solutions will do the heavy lifting for you but don't forget you'll need to educate your team on how to use them.

 Finally, include provisions for safety performance monitoring.
-At the beginning, determine safety performance indicators (SPIs) concerning the progress and consistency of implementation and note how they will be tracked.
+In the beginning, determine safety performance indicators (SPIs) concerning the progress and consistency of implementation and note how they will be tracked.

 When aviation Organizations are unable to meet the sophisticated phased approach intended for large Organizations, implementation plans can and should be customized.